Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ## Review
 In this lab, you have completed:
-+ Explore on how to Publish sensitivity labels
++ Publish the sensitivity label to user

 ## You have successfully completed the lab